 Beach Cities Health District for printing promotional flyers for both the May 16th and 17th events, as well as co-sponsoring the SBFC Speaker Series event at Hermosa Valley Middle School.

 All South Bay Schools are encouraged to join in this effort.
-Next year SB Opioid Awareness Week will take place the week of April 23rd.
+If you would like education events provided at your school, or to participate in SB Opioid Awareness Week 2019, please complete the form below.